 Analysts will look at how management tackles their responsibilities and the quality of which it is done.
 They will inspect how management relays vital company information to their employees and how management delegates certain responsibilities.
-Management should maintain a consistent work flow through fairness and opportunity as an internal audit will reflect any and all poor choices that have proven problematic for the company.
+Management should maintain a consistent workflow through fairness and opportunity as an internal audit will reflect any and all poor choices that have proven problematic for the company.
 They will also observe employee consistency per management rules.
 They can also be expected to observe wasteful management tactics such as over or under scheduling which play a role in the overall consistency of quality within the company.

 3. Strong Customer Focus

 The key factor in determining g quality control is to analyze the reaction of customers.
-Formal complaints as well as highlights made in favor to the company will be taken into consideration to determine the company’s consistent quality of products and or services.
+Formal complaints, as well as highlights made in favor to the company, will be taken into consideration to determine the company’s consistent quality of products and or services.
 The audit will reflect what can be done to improve customer satisfaction.
 It is the sole duty of the company to implement these suggestions and to take any other notes within the audit into consideration.

 4. Engagement Performance

 Analysts will monitor the engagement of management and employees in reference to their actions.
-For management, this speaks to the level on engagement they reach with their employees to delegate this overall quality consistency and the effect to which it is done.
+For management, this speaks to the level of engagement they reach with their employees to delegate this overall quality consistency and the effect to which it is done.
 For employees, this reflects their performance within their roles towards their customers.
 The auditor will note what can be done to give further customer service and satisfaction at which point, management can implement those rules for their employees to follow.

 This will be conducted in regard to any products or services within the company.
-As with any other stipulation for this process, the goods and services should maintain a consistent in their quality to ensure customer satisfaction through the length of the company’s existence.
+As with any other stipulation for this process, the goods and services should maintain a consistency in their quality to ensure customer satisfaction through the length of the company’s existence.
 Any discrepancies will be dutifully noted so that the company can take action to remedy any faults.